 I just spent a week in the Smoky Mountains of North Carolina for a small family reunion with my in-laws.
 It’s a beautiful place overlooking a lake that reflects the lush, thick forest that surrounds it.
 Life is slower there.
-Time is spent filling the space between meals with time on the lake, a daily outing, and time to relax and do nothing.
-With each passing day, I observed my mind letting go of the details of daily life to enjoy being present and feeling content.
-It was a week where my mind slowed down, becoming less busy and urgent.
+Time is spent filling the space between meals with time on the lake, outings, and time to just relax.
+With each passing day, I observed my mind letting go of the details of my usual daily life.
+I settled more into being present and feeling content.
+My mind slowed down.
+The sense of urgency and call to be busy quieted into the background.
 But all vacations must end.
-This is why a lasting peace of mind is not a physical place, rather, it is due to our state and attitude of our mind.
+This is why lasting peace of mind is not a physical place, rather, it is a state and attitude of the mind.

 CHASING PEACE OF MIND